myprs/myprs.github.io/_posts/2015-12-05-my-first-review-on-letsencrypt.markdown

 Done!

 I guess that on successive runs this also will pull in updates of these packages if needed.
-Anyway, you are able to keep letsencrypt up to date by
+Anyway, you are able to keep letsencrypt up to date by:

 - pulling git hub, which will probably be done by running `./letsencrypt-auto ...`
 - running `letsencrypt-auto`, which you will at a maximum 90 days cycle to resign your certificate,
   - checking the github repo